MarcusGuillory/TransactionAnalysis/README.md

 The submitted Python code was written in Google Colab as a Jupyter notebook.

-The code should be opened in Google Colab with the attached data document in the same folder.
+The code should be opened in Google Colab using the .ipynb file.

 ---
 Locate the 'Appendix: Load Generation Script' and run it entirely.